jiin-kim109/react-n-react-native/README.md

 2. Download dependencies

-At the root directory, type the command to download the dependencies of all package.jsons
+At the root directory, type the command below to download the every assigned dependencies
 ```
 yarn
 ```